Koromix/rygel/README.md

 * FreeBSD/NetBSD/OpenBSD x86_64
 * FreeBSD/NetBSD/OpenBSD ARM64

-Support for ARM32 is not planned, though I don't mind working on it if there is enough demand.

-This is still in development, more tests will come in the near future.
+This is still in development, bugs are to expected.
+More tests will come in the near future.

 # Installation